Ahazii/CritterCatcherAI/DEPLOYMENT_STATUS.md

 **Last Updated**: 2025-11-20

-## Overall Status: ✅ READY FOR TESTING ON UNRAID
+## Overall Status: ✅ PHASES 1-8 COMPLETE - READY FOR FULL TESTING

-All backend and frontend components are now complete through Phase 7.
-Ready for Phase 8 integration and testing.
+All backend and frontend components are complete through Phase 8.
+All core functionality is implemented and tested.
+Ready for comprehensive testing on Unraid.

 ---